 In this guide, you'll learn everything about the exact dimensions of 6.10 x 13.41 meters and the strategically important zones, so your court in Switzerland meets true professional standards.
 I'll show you step-by-step how to efficiently convert existing areas and what materials you really need for durable markings.
-We'll clarify the details for the precisely 2.13-meter deep non-volley zone and ensure your court is perfectly aligned.
-Grab your tape measure and let's get started so your next game takes place on a top-notch surface.
+We'll clarify the details for the exactly 2.13-meter deep non-volley zone and ensure your court is perfectly aligned.
+Grab your tape measure and let's get started, so your next game takes place on a first-class surface.
 Check out our professional marking sets in the shop now and take your home game to the next level!

-Key Takeaways
+##Key Takeaways

-• Learn the exact pickleball court dimensions of 6.10 x 13.41 meters and understand why these are identical for singles and doubles.
+Learn the exact pickleball court dimensions of 6.10 x 13.41 meters and understand why these are identical for singles and doubles.

-• Understand the strategic importance of the "Kitchen" and how to precisely measure the Non-Volley Zone to elevate your dinking game.
+Understand the strategic importance of the "Kitchen" and how to precisely measure the non-volley zone to take your dinking game to the next level.

-• Get a step-by-step guide for DIY marking your court, from the box principle to perfect adhesion on the surface.
+Get a step-by-step guide for DIY marking your court, from the box principle to perfect adhesion on the surface.

-Table of Contents
+##Table of Contents

-Official Pickleball Court Dimensions: Numbers You Need to Know
+The Official Pickleball Court Dimensions: Numbers You Need to Know

 Anyone who steps onto a pickleball court for the first time immediately notices its pleasant compactness.
 The official pickleball court dimensions are standardized worldwide and are exactly 6.10 meters wide and 13.41 meters long.
-This corresponds precisely to the size of a doubles badminton court.
+This corresponds exactly to the size of a doubles badminton court.
 These dimensions apply to both singles and doubles.
 This is a unique selling point in racket sports, as you don't have to get used to different lines when switching between game modes.

 To better understand these concepts, watch this helpful video: